Networking

 • What sets me apart from other candidates?

 You are in luck!
-Technology has made it easier than ever to network with professionals in your career field.
-Review these tips to help you promote yourself online:
+Technology has made it easier than ever to connect with professionals in your career field.
+Use these tools and tips below to get started:

-• Check out the Promoting Yourself Online Resource Sheet (pdf) and Building an Online Career Portfolio (pdf) to learn how simple it is for you to begin creating your career portfolio today.
+Use the Promoting Yourself Online Resource Sheet (pdf) and Building an Online Career Portfolio (pdf) to get started

 Schedule a Career Portfolio Appointment